quicbit-js/test-table/readme.md

 ## Table Comparison

-Comparing tables and/or showing first difference can be handy in testing.  test-table has a couple functions for this:
+Comparing tables and/or showing first difference can be helpful in testing.  test-table has a couple functions for this:

 <code>unequal_cell()</code> returns the <code>\[row, col\]</code> location of the first differing
 cell value found between two given tables:

-    table1.unequal_cell(table2, options) '
+    table1.unequalCell(table2, options) '

 ... where options can provide

     {
-       equal: function(a, b, max_depth)   // custom equal function (which may or may not honor depth argument) max_depth                          // max_depth passed to equal function }
+       equal: function (a, b, depth, max_depth)   // custom equal function (which may or may not honor depth argument) max_depth                                  // max_depth passed to equal function }

 by default, equals will perform deep compare of arrays and objects (but not other types like dates).